The term verbal communication refers to both verbal and nonverbal communication.

 Language cannot compare to the power of colors or simple noises.
-Our attitude toward protesting specific movements saw when we fly a black flag or wear a black band.
-We all rise and remain silent as the national anthem perform.
+Our attitude toward protesting specific movements may be seen when we fly a black flag or wear a black band.
+We all rise and remain silent as the national anthem performed.
 During that silence, we try to remember our national “Heroes.”

 Therefore, nonverbal communication provides the most influential media.
 The significance of nonverbal communication is thus amplified by the considerations above.

-Verbal & nonverbal communication differs in the ways listed below:
+Verbal and nonverbal communication differ in the ways listed below:

 - Information sharing through speaking constitutes verbal communication.
-The exchange of information without using words refer to as nonverbal communication.
+The exchange of information without using words referred to as nonverbal communication.

-2. In contrast to nonverbal communication, based on nonwords, verbal communication, is built on words.
+2. In contrast to nonverbal communication, based on nonwords, verbal communication ,built on words.